Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

  Any additions or improvements should minimize the things the user needs to remember.

 For example: One benefit of the validation_step is that the user doesn't have to remember to set the model to .eval().
- This helps users avoide all sorts of subtle errors.
+ This helps users avoid all sorts of subtle errors.

 ## Lightning Design Principles
 We encourage all sorts of contributions you're interested in adding!
 When coding for lightning, please follow these principles.